joaovictorvilela/joaovictorvilela/README.md

 <br/>

-### Hi my name is João welcome to my profile! 👋
+### Hey!
+Welcome to my profile!
+How is it going? 👋

 - 🎓 I’m currently a Computer Science Student (UFAL)
-- 💻 Python, HTML5, CSS3 and JavaScript
+- ✨ Living in Arapiraca, Alagoas, Brazil
-- ✨ Learning is continuous and there will always be a next level
+- 👨‍🚀 25 years old